 The initial on-orbit calibration of the telescope was performed as part of the commissioning of each observing mode.
-The IRAC Post-Cryo Mapping AOT will be validated during the checkout phase after the depletion of the cryogen.
-The checkout expected to last 6-8 weeks.
-After the AOT is commissioned for general use, the SSC will continue to conduct the periodic observations necessary to maintain the calibration.
-Observations of celestial targets necessary used for calibration are not subject to rules regarding duplicate observations.
+The IRAC Post-Cryo Mapping AOT was validated during the checkout phase after the depletion of the cryogen.
+The SSC will continue to conduct the periodic observations necessary to maintain the calibration.
+Observations of celestial targets necessary for calibration are not subject to rules regarding duplicate observations.

 For investigations that require a higher level of calibration, it is the responsibility of the Principal Investigator to include those special calibrations as part of their proposal.
-The SSC will process such observations through its normal data processing pipeline(s), and the data will be subject to the applicable proprietary data periods (§4.11).
+The SSC will process such observations through its normal data processing pipeline(s), and the data will be subject to the applicable proprietary data periods (§3.9).

-5.3.4 Bright Object Observations
+4.3.4 Bright Object Observations